Use of Certified Laboratories

 In addition to other programs within the Division, the Nevada Revised Statutes (NRS) require that analyses of soil and water samples at a site to determine the release of a hazardous substance, or investigate and cleanup a release (including Phase II Site Assessments, All Appropriate Inquiries in accordance with 40 CFR 312, and active BCA corrective action and LUST sites) be performed by a laboratory certified in accordance with regulations administered by the NDEP (see NRS 445A.427 and NRS 459.501).

-Regulations for Laboratory Certification Program went into effect in 2005 and can be found at NAC 445A.0552 to 445A.067 (includes corrective action sites) and NAC 459.96902 to NAC 459.9699 (includes LUST sites and other sites where CEMs are providing services to investigate, sample, or cleanup a release or potential release of a hazardous substance).
+Regulations for the Laboratory Certification Program can be found at NAC 445A.0552 to 445A.067 (includes corrective action sites) and NAC 459.96902 to NAC 459.9699 (includes LUST sites and other sites where CEMs are providing services to investigate, sample, or cleanup a release or potential release of a hazardous substance).
+Information on the NDEP Laboratory Certification Program can be found here: https://ndep.nv.gov/water/lab-certification

 As described in Regulatory Clarification CERT-08-01, NAC 459.97285 requires the following language be included in documents prepared by CEMs: